segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 ## Delete

-When you trigger a user deletion via our [Privacy features](https://segment.com/docs/privacy-portal/user-deletion-and-suppression/), we will forward a delete notification to Appcues, who will act on the notification.
+When you trigger a user deletion using our [Privacy features](https://segment.com/docs/privacy-portal/user-deletion-and-suppression/), we will forward a delete notification to Appcues, who will act on the notification.
 You can read more about how Appcues handles deletion requests [in their docs here.](https://docs.appcues.com/article/443-gdpr-deletion-api)